 Help!
 How can I get support or ask questions?

 Support is provided by email.
-Please send an email to me at firstname.lastname@example.org or by using the Contact page.
-I try to answer within 24 hours but, at the weekends or if I am travelling, this might take a little longer.
+Please send an email to us at email@example.com or by using the form on the Support page.
+We aim to answer within 24 hours but, at the weekends or during holiday periods, this might take a little longer.
 There is also a Stitchmastery group on Ravelry so you can also ask questions there, or read/search previous threads to see if your question has been answered previously.
 You need to be a member of Ravelry in order to join the group but Ravelry is free and a fantastic resource for knitters.

-Once payment is completed by Paypal, Paypal should return you to a ‘Thank you’ page on the Stitchmastery website that has details of your purchase.
-In the case of the Knitting Font Collection there will be download links.
-In the case of the Stitchmastery Knitting Chart Editor, an Activation Code will be provided to activate the software.
-The Knitting Chart Editor can be downloaded at any time from the Downloads page.
-In addition to the Thank you page, an email will also be sent to the email address used by Paypal.
-This can take up to 5-10 minutes after the original purchase.
+Once payment is completed via Paypal you should receive an email with details of your purchase and with your Activation Key.
+You can also log on to your account on the Stitchmastery site to view your Activation Key.
+Emails usually take up to 5-10 minutes to be sent.
 If you still have not received an email after this time, please check your Spam inbox and Spam filters if you have these set up.
-If you still cannot find an email from Stitchmastery, then please contact email@example.com with details of your purchase, including the product purchased, your email address and purchase date and I will send you an email as soon as possible.
+If you still cannot find an email from Stitchmastery, then please contact firstname.lastname@example.org with details of your purchase, including the product purchased, your email address and purchase date and we will check it out.

 When I click on the downloaded file I get a message asking me what program to open it with.
 What does that mean?

-On a Mac system the downloaded file is an installer file with either a .pkg file extension (Knitting Font Collection) or a .dmg file extension (Knitting Chart Editor).
+On a macOS system the downloaded file is an installer file with either a .pkg file extension (Knitting Font Collection) or a .dmg file extension (Stitchmastery).
 Double clicking on it will start an installation dialog.
-No problems have been reported on Mac systems.
+No problems have been reported on macOS systems.
 On a Windows system the file should have a .exe file extension.
 However some browsers manage to lose the .exe file extension.
 Hence Windows does not realise that it is an installer.
 The solution is to rename the file to add a .exe file extension.
 Once the file has been renamed, double clicking on it will start an installation dialog.
 On a Linux system, the downloaded file is a zip file.
 To install, simply unzip into the chosen folder.

 I have upgraded my computer and need to reinstall Stitchmastery.
 How do I do that?

-You can obtain a copy of the software at any time by downloading from the Downloads page.
-To activate the software, you can reuse the activation code that you would have received by email on purchase.
-The activation code is valid for a limited number of activations.
+You can obtain a copy of the software at any time by joining the newsletter here.
+Once you have confirmed the newsletter subscription you will be sent an email welcoming you to the newsletter and giving you the download links for the software.
+The download links are also included in all our newsletters.
+To activate the software, you can reuse your activation key.
+The activation key is valid for a limited number of activations.
 If the software fails to activate then this likely because all of the activations have been used.
-Contact firstname.lastname@example.org with details of your activation code and/or purchase details so that the number of activations for a code can be increased.
+Contact email@example.com with details of your activation key and/or purchase details so that the number of activations for a key can be increased.

-I currently have a Windows machine but am considering buying a Mac.
+I currently have a Windows machine but am considering buying a macOS machine.
 How do I get Stitchmastery on to the new machine?
 Do I need to purchase a second copy?

 The End User Licence Agreement for the software allows you to run it on any 2 machines at a time.
 They can be different operating systems.
 As long as you are not running Stitchmastery on more than 2 machines at any time there is no need to purchase a second copy.
-You can install the software at any time on your new machine by downloading from the Downloads page.
-Then you can use your original activation code to activate the software to the full version.
-All activation codes work on any operating system.
+You can install the software at any time on your new machine by joining the newsletter here.
+Once you have confirmed the newsletter subscription you will be sent an email welcoming you to the newsletter and giving you the download links for the software.
+The download links are also included in all our newsletters.
+Then use your original activation key to activate the software.
+All activation keys work on any operating system.

 Which software programs can I use the Stitchmastery Knitting Font Collection with?

-If I buy the Knitting Chart Editor do I also need to purchase the Stitchmastery Knitting Font Collection?
+If I buy Stitchmastery do I need to install the Stitchmastery Knitting Font Collection?